avinashvaidya09/product-management-apis/README.md

 export NODE_ENV=local
 ```

-3. Start the application locally
+3. Start the application locally.
+Go to the productmgmtapp folder and run following command.
 ```
 npm start
 ```